TravelWake Score

 Best trip shape

-Austria usually works better as capital-plus-landscape or capital-plus-second-city than as a compressed national sweep.
+Austria usually works better as one strong city base plus one landscape or second-city contrast than as a compressed national sweep.

 Currency